Our unique posture & core strength method… on a table!

 The Penchenat Table is distinctive in both its shape and its tilt feature.
 The table’s unique design enables users to partially anchor themselves and displace their center of gravity in a manner that facilitates intensive work on the deep musculature.
 Unique in North America, The Fitness Table Method is particularly effective at isolating and working on specific muscle groups, thereby providing long-lasting reinforcement to the static musculature.

 The Fitness Table method is different from all other forms of fitness training, in that it enables participants to work in exceptional positions that would not otherwise be possible, strengthening the antigravity muscles, building posture and core strength and providing significant relief for back problems and improved performance in daily activities and in sports.

 Thérèse Cadrin-Petit, director of The Fitness Table TCP inc. in Montreal, is renowned for a lifetime devotion to the art of movement.
 Trained in Montreal at Aline Legris School of Dance, she joined Les Grands Ballets Canadiens after obtaining the Advanced Certificate at the Royal Academy of Dancing in London, England.
 Her professional career brought her to dance with the National Ballet of Canada and later with La Comedie Francaise in Paris, France.
 During that period she dedicated a great deal of her time to the study of anatomy, physiology, corrective gymnastics and movement reeducation.

 After teaching six years in the Department of Education at the University of Montreal she was invited to teach at the National Theatre School of Canada, where she introduced The Fitness Table Method in 1980.
 She opened her Studio in 1985 to introduce this method to the general public, it has also been taught at The National Theatre School of Canada, The Ecole Superieure de Danse du Quebec, McGill Opera Co, and to several musicians of the Faculty of the University of Montreal.

-- To be the expert and chosen authority in British Columbia on teaching and training about posture, movement, and spinal health.
+- To be the expert and chosen authority in Alberta on teaching and training about posture, movement, and spinal health.

 - To deliver a program that is comprehensive, empowering, and provides a long-term solution for people suffering from chronic pain, or physical dysfunction related to injury or age.